Russian wargames played dirty, Nato says

 He also said a Russia-Nato working group on air safety in the Baltic region had made "promising" progress.

-The Nato chief said allies "continue to have fundamental differences" with Russia over the conflict in Ukraine.
+The Nato chief said allies "continue to have fundamental differences" with Russia over the Ukraine conflict.

-He called for implementation of the 2015 Minsk ceasefire deal and said Russian forces were still "destabilising" east Ukraine.
+He urged it to implement its part of a ceasefire deal agreed in Minsk in 2015.

-Stoltenberg said the situation was "fragile" due to the presence of heavy weapons on the contact line.
+He said Russian forces were still "destabilising" the east of the country and that there were heavy weapons on the contact line in contravention of the Minsk accord.

-He also said the conflict had an "impact on the [whole] Euro-Atlantic region" and that Nato troops in Poland and the Baltic states were part of its "defensive" posture.
+He also said the conflict was having an "impact on the [whole] Euro-Atlantic region" and that Nato had stationed four battalions in Poland and the Baltic states as part of an allied "defensive" posture.

-International monitors from the Organisation for Security and Cooperation in Europe (OSCE), a European security club, said the same day there had been an increase in ceasefire violations in Ukraine.
+International monitors from the Organisation for Security and Cooperation in Europe (OSCE), a security body in Vienna, said the same day there had been an increase in ceasefire violations in Ukraine.

-They reported 90 explosions in one part of the Donetsk region in east Ukraine and 110 explosions in another area.
-They also observed 14 multiple launch rocket systems and three tanks on the move in one Russia-controlled zone.
+The OSCE reported 90 explosions in one part of the Donetsk region in the east of the country and another 110 explosions nearby.
+It also observed 14 multiple launch rocket systems and three tanks on the move in a Russia-controlled area.

 Thursday's Nato-Russia Council was the third such meeting this year.